TheKodeToad/DiffUI/README.md

 # DiffUI
-A simple gui for applying and creating patches
+A simple gui for applying and creating patches.
 # Compiling
-run `mvn clean compile assembly:single`
+Run `mvn clean compile assembly:single`.
+This will create target/diffui-1.0-jar-with-dependencies.jar.